rmkane/spring-examples/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+For the full license text, see the [LICENSE](LICENSE) file in this repository.

-This project is for educational and demonstration purposes.
+This project is intended for educational and demonstration purposes, showcasing various Spring Boot features and best practices.

 ## Support